karimhassan-808/TitanicSurvivalPrediction/README.md

 # 🚢 Titanic Survival Prediction - Machine Learning Project

 This project uses machine learning to predict whether a passenger would survive the Titanic disaster, based on data such as age, class, fare, and embarkation point.
-It includes exploratory data analysis (EDA), model building, evaluation, and a user-friendly web app powered by Streamlit.
+It includes exploratory data analysis (EDA), model training, evaluation, and a user-friendly web app powered by Streamlit.

 ---